Rapid Building Assessment Placarding System

 Once an owner has the required evidence, they should contact the territorial authority, who will reassess the placard status.
 In instances where there is widespread damage, a reassessment of a placard may take some time, although territorial authorities should prioritise the reassessment of red placards.

-When repairing a building issued with a red placard, it is important that any work is done in liaison with the homeowner's insurer, their local council and in conjunction with appropriate experts and professionals.
+When repairing a building issued with a red placard, it is important that any work is done in liaison with the building owner's insurer, the local territorial authority and in conjunction with appropriate experts and professionals.

 No one should enter the building unless authorised to do so.
-In order to begin the process of repair/remediation, the homeowner should first contact their insurer, who should arrange (or help to arrange) for more detailed engineering evaluations.
+To begin the process of repair/remediation, an owner should first contact their insurer, who should arrange (or help to arrange) for more detailed engineering evaluations.

-The homeowner will also need to work with their local council to arrange authorised access for an appropriate professional so they can assess the damage (eg geotechnical or structural engineer, builder, drainlayer or plumber).
+A building owner will also need to work with their local territorial authority to arrange authorised access for an appropriate professional so they can assess the damage (eg geotechnical or structural engineer, builder, drainlayer or plumber).

-A DDE should also describe what remedial actions are possible to be completed in order to recommend a change in placard status, including:
+A detailed evaluation should also describe what remedial actions are possible to be completed to recommend a change in placard status, including:

-- whether the homeowner needs to apply for building/resource consent, or discretionary exemption from the requirement for building consent, for remedial works required in order to request a placard change; or
+- whether the building owner needs to apply for building/resource consent, or a discretionary exemption from the requirement for building consent for remedial works required to request a placard change; or

-- whether to carry out other remedial works, for which consent is not required, that are required in order to request a placard change.
+- whether to carry out other remedial works, for which consent is not required, that are required to request a placard change.

 Changing/removing a yellow placard

 The process for getting a yellow placard removed is essentially the same as for a red placard.
-The homeowner should work with the insurer and their local Territorial Authority to determine the repair work that is needed for the building to make it safe for occupancy, and to authorise access where it is restricted A DDE may be required or recommended by your insurer.
+The building owner should work with their insurer and their local territorial authority to determine the repair work that is needed for the building to make it safe for occupancy, and to authorise access where it is restricted.
+A detailed evaluation may be required or recommended by the owner’s insurer.

 Changing/removing a white placard

-Home and building owners need to leave white placards up until they are authorised to remove it, for example, the Territorial Authority advises you it can be removed, or if the placard has been issued with an expiry date and that date has passed.
+Building owners need to leave white placards up until they are authorised to remove it, for example, the territorial authority advises it can be removed, or if the placard has been issued with an expiry date and that date has passed.

 Reassessment of placards following works

-Once any appropriate work has been undertaken, the homeowner needs to contact their council to have their placard status reassessed.
+Once any appropriate work has been undertaken, a building owner needs to contact their territorial authority to have their placard status reassessed.
 This is to determine if the risks have been sufficiently reduced for the placard colour to be changed.